50 Amazing Craft Ideas for Seniors

 4. Peanut Snowman Ornaments

 These little peanut snowmen are just one of the simple and easy tutorials that you'll find at Evermine Occasions.
 You'll also find citrus wheel ornaments and stick/button ornaments.
-I imagine the little snowmen have a magnet or pin glued to the back.
+Imagine adding a magnet or pin, glued to the back, to the little snowmen.
 Very cute!

 5. Felt and Wire Angel